Maximizing space in a small bedroom is such a challenge for so many of us. I mean where do you store All. The. Things.

 I love these boxes Medina from Grillo Designs made.

-I really love this IKEA Ribba Photo frame hack
+I really love this IKEA Ribba Photo frame hack, used to store magazines.

 Things you can easily store under your bed